Honestly, Do Narcissists Know They Are Narcissists?

 It is not possible to make a narcissist realize they are a narcissist.
 Narcissists have a distorted sense of reality and believe that they are always right.
 They are also highly resistant to change and may not see any reason to change their behavior.
 It is best to focus on one’s own well-being and seek support from a therapist or support group.

-4. Do narcissists know they are manipulating?
+4. Do narcissists know what they are doing (manipulating others)?

 Narcissists may not be aware that they are manipulating others.
 They may believe that they are simply getting what they want and that others should be grateful for their attention.
 Narcissists have a strong need for control and may use manipulation to maintain power over others.